Their Dark Materials - 99% Invisible

 Vantablack is a pigment that reaches a level of darkness that’s so intense, it’s kind of upsetting.
 It’s so black it’s like looking at a hole cut out of the universe.
 “Vantablack is striking when you look at it… because it [doesn’t look] like something is colored black.
 It looks like an absence.
 It disappears,” explains Adam Rogers, a journalist who writes for Wired.
 Vantablack swallows nearly all visible light and gives back no reflection, so every contour or crease of whatever it’s applied to disappears.
 It has this odd effect of making something look two dimensional, while at the same time as if you can fall right through it.

-If it looks unreal because Vantablack isn’t actually a color, it’s a form of nanotechnology.
+If it looks unreal, it’s because Vantablack isn’t actually a color, it’s a form of nanotechnology.
 It was created by the tech industry for the tech industry, but this strange dark material would also go on to turn the art world on its head.

 Blacker than Black

 There are black pigments out there, and then there are SUPER-black pigments that are so dark, they need to be created in a laboratory.
-These super blacks reach such extreme levels of darkness because they’re made up of something called carbon nanotubes, or CNTs.
+These super-blacks reach such extreme levels of darkness because they’re made up of something called carbon nanotubes, or CNTs.
 Carbon nanotubes are pretty much exactly what they sound like: tiny microscopic tubes comprised of black carbon atoms just a few nanometers in diameter.
 For reference, a single human hair is about 80-100 thousand nanometers wide.
 CNT materials are made up of forests of these microscopic black carbon tubes.

 As Ben Jensen, founder and CTO of Surrey Nanosystems explains, “It’s like a field of grass.
 Okay.
 And the grass is a carbon nanotube and about 1/ 6000th the thickness of your hair and there’s about a billion of them per square centimeter.
 And they’re the equivalent of about 3,000 feet tall.”
 Jensen began working in the nanomaterials field in 2004.
 Back then, super-black pigments had a lot of promise in the space industry, but the technology wasn’t quite where it needed to be yet.
 Carbon nanotube coatings could be really useful inside of satellites, telescopes, and optical imaging technology because they could absorb stray light that affected calibration, but CNTs weren’t like a paint that you applied onto something—they had to be literally grown onto a surface, in a special type of reactor at 700 degrees centigrade—which is so hot that it would damage most material.
 This extreme heat really limited what type of material, known as the substrate, that carbon nanotubes could be grown on.